Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 4. Durability

 ## Tasks
-Provision an RDS instance
+-Provision an RDS instance
-Temporarily stop an RDS instance
+-Temporarily stop an RDS instance
-Remotely connect to RDS instance
+-Remotely connect to RDS instance
-Programmatically update a security group rule
+-Programmatically update a security group rule
-Write several bash scripts for database operations Operate common SQL commands
+-Write several bash scripts for database operations -Operate common SQL commands
-Create a schema SQL file by hand
+-Create a schema SQL file by hand
-Work with UUIDs and PSQL extensions
+-Work with UUIDs and PSQL extensions
-Implement a postgres client for python using a connection pool Troubleshoot common SQL errors
+-Implement a postgres client for python using a connection pool -Troubleshoot common SQL errors
-Implement a Lambda that runs in a VPC and commits code to RDS Work with PSQL json functions to directly return json from the database Correctly sanitize parameters passed to SQL to execute
+-Implement a Lambda that runs in a VPC and commits code to RDS -Work with PSQL json functions to directly return json from the database -Correctly sanitize parameters passed to SQL to execute

 ### Security for Amazon RDS and Postgres
 **What are the different types of Amazon RDS Databse Engines?**